 What is your Portland moment?
-As a Portland native and lifelong resident my Portland moment occurs each time I visit and old Portland neighborhood and find myself disoriented, as the familiar sites of my childhood have been replaced by massive urban forms, both beautiful and jarring to the senses.
-As the landscape of our fair City is ever changing, and as we approach unprecedented growth, I remain mindful that our efforts to renew and reinvent our urban landscape should be intentional, providing benefit to all Portlanders, from all walks of life, whether new comers and long term residents.
+As a Portland native and lifelong resident, my Portland moment occurs each time I visit an old Portland neighborhood and find myself disoriented, as the familiar sites of my children have been replaced by massive urban forms, both beautiful and jarring to the senses.
+As the landscape of our fair City is ever-changing, and as we approach unprecedented growth, I remain mindful that our efforts to renew and reinvent our urban landscape should be intentional, providing benefit to all Portlanders, from all walks of life, whether newcomers and long-term residents.

 Linda Nettekoven is a community organizer with a background in public health.
 Linda’s choice of work, both paid and volunteer, reflects a long-time commitment to helping groups and individuals “find their voice” whether in the workplace, the neighborhood, or the public policy arena.
 Linda has a Masters degree in Organizational, Community and Health Psychology from the University of Oregon.
 She has done community development work focused on health and housing in a variety of settings from urban inner cities to small towns and rural areas.